titouanbri/titou_ws/README.md

 ## Steps to configure the PC to work with the UR30 and run the admittance

 * follow this tuto and install the full version of ros : https://www.youtube.com/watch?v=Qk4vLFhvfbI&list=PLLSegLrePWgIbIrA4iehUQ-impvIXdd9Q
-* Replace “titouan” with username using vscode (in ws), ctrl shift f
 ```
 sudo apt update
 ```